k2view-academy/K2View-Academy/articles/TDM/tdm_gui/16_extract_task.md

 The following selection methods are available on extract tasks:

-- **Select a predefined entity list**: run the SQL query or the [Broadway flow](/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md#step-6---optional---get-the-entity-list-for-an-extract-all-task-using-a-broadway-flow) defined in the [MigrateList MTable](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#migratelist) translation object for the LU.
+- **Select a Predefined Entity List**: run the SQL query or the [Broadway flow](/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md#step-6---optional---get-the-entity-list-for-an-extract-all-task-using-a-broadway-flow) defined in the [MigrateList MTable](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md#migratelist) translation object for the LU.
 This option is available only for Admin and Environment owner users.

 - **Entity list**: this is the **default option**.
 Populate the list of entities for the task.
 The populated entities should be separated with a comma.